zaxier/test-mlflow-remote/README.md

 - Check that the catalog and schema exist in your workspace
 - Ensure `MLFLOW_REGISTRY_URI` is set to `databricks-uc`

+### Trace Logging Issues (403 Forbidden)
+If you encounter 403 Forbidden errors when logging traces:
+- **IAM Permissions**: Check that the Databricks workspace IAM role has `PutObject` permissions for the S3 bucket
+- **S3 Bucket Policy**: Verify the bucket policy allows writes from your workspace
+- **Network**: Test with/without VPN as network restrictions may block S3 access
+- **Pre-signed URLs**: The error may indicate issues with pre-signed URL generation
+- **Comparison Test**: Run the same code from a Databricks notebook to see if the issue is client-specific
+- See `test_mlflow_traces.py` for detailed debugging guidance

 ## References

+- [MLflow Tracing Quickstart](https://mlflow.org/docs/latest/genai/tracing/quickstart/python-openai/) - Official tracing best practices
 - [Databricks Connect for Python](https://docs.databricks.com/aws/en/dev-tools/databricks-connect/python/)
 - [OAuth U2M Authentication](https://docs.databricks.com/aws/en/dev-tools/auth/oauth-u2m)
 - [MLflow 3 GenAI Agent](https://mlflow.org/docs/latest/genai/mlflow-3/genai-agent/)